meabed/gqlts/README.md

     <br/>
 </div>

+> This package is forked version from [genql](https://github.com/remorses/genql/)
+>
+> It has been updated, fixed few bugs, actively adding features and updated dependencies and codebase to the latest packages

-Read the [quick start guide](https://genqlx.now.sh/docs) to generate a client locally
+Read the [quick start guide](https://genqlx.vercel.app/docs) to generate a client locally

 🔥 **Features**